EternalBady/CUDA_freshMan/Part-I  Fundamental Concepts/Chapter-2/excercises-2.md

 **(D) (void **) &A_d**

-#### 7. If we want to copy 3000 bytes of data from host array A_h (A_h is a pointer to element 0 of the source array) to device array A_d (A_d is a pointer to element 0 of the destination array), what would be an appropriate API call for this data copy in CUDA?
+#### 7. If we want to copy 3000 bytes of data from host array A_h (A_h is a pointer to element 0 of the source array) to device array A_d (A_d is a pointer to element 0 of the destination array), what would be an appropriate API call for this data copy in CUDA\?
 (A) `cudaMemcpy(3000, A_h, A_d, cudaMemcpyHostToDevice);`

 (B) `cudaMemcpy(A_h, A_d, 3000, cudaMemcpyDeviceToHost);`